shapiromatron/tblBuilder/README.md

 ### Running the dev environment

 A basic dev environment using [tmux](https://github.com/tmux/tmux/wiki) is set up with the Makefile.
 Start the dev environment by running `make dev`.

+## Production notes

+Deploy using docker; view the `docker-compose.yml` for more details.